adultdate/filament-calendar/README.md

 ##### Usage Notes:

 - The first format ('color: red' => true) is useful for conditional styling based on dynamic conditions.
-For instance, changing the text color based on an calendar's type or status.
+For instance, changing the text color based on an filament-calendar's type or status.

 - The second format ('background-color' => '#ffff00') is straightforward for applying styles where the values do not depend on conditions.
-- The third format ('font-size: 12px') is used when the style does not require any condition and is always applied to the calendar.
+- The third format ('font-size: 12px') is used when the style does not require any condition and is always applied to the filament-calendar.
 This flexibility allows you to easily customize the appearance of events based on dynamic conditions or predefined settings.

 #### Customizing Event Classes